A Six-Week Buddhist Meditation Course

-As with nearly everything I do, I’m offering this course on the principle of generosity; aka on donation, as a practice of mutual giving and receiving!
+As with nearly everything I do, I’m offering this course on the gift economy; aka on donation, as a practice of mutual giving and receiving!

 As donation-based offerings are a bit foreign in our culture, I would love for you to read over this article on how I think about the financial part of donation-based courses.
 I trust that whatever you donate will be the perfect amount!
 No one will be turned away or judged for lack of funds!